Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-the-launch-extension-interface.md

 4. In a terminal window, run `npx @adobe/reactor-sandbox`.

-   This step loads a simulated Experience Platform Launch environment `@ [http://localhost:3000](http://localhost:3000)` to test configuration inputs and other aspects of the Launch environment.
+   This step loads a simulated Experience Platform Launch environment `@ [http://localhost:3000](http://localhost:3000)` to test configuration inputs and other aspects of the Launch extension.

 5. In a terminal window, run `npx @adobe/reactor-packager`.